jadenaltitude5000-ops/supabase-main/README.md

 Command & config reference can be found [here](https://supabase.com/docs/reference/cli/about).

+## Troubleshooting

+If you encounter a build error like `Cannot find module './XYZ.js'`, it often indicates a corrupted cache.
+To fix this, follow these steps:

+1.  **Clean the cache**: Run the command `npm run clean`.
+This will delete the `.next` directory.
+2.  **Reinstall dependencies**: Run the command `npm install`.
+3.  **Restart the development server**: Run `npm run dev`.

+This process will rebuild the application from a clean state and should resolve the issue.

 ## Breaking changes

 We follow semantic versioning for changes that directly impact CLI commands, flags, and configurations.